 Cellulite: What works and what doesn't

-Regrettably, most of us (women that is) have it to one degree or another.
+Many women have cellulite to one degree or another.
+Cellulite can happen to men, but it’s considered rare.
 According to statistics, and this is really shocking, cellulite shows up on the thighs of more than 85% of females past the age of eighteen regardless of ancestry, although it is more common for Caucasian and Asian women.
 To make matters worse, for women, cellulite represents stored, hard to metabolise fat that is interdependent on estrogen.
 Ironically, weight isn’t part of the problem.
 Rather, any amount of fat (and we all need some of it in our bodies) can show up as cellulite on women’s thighs.

-Trying to navigate and smooth out cellulite fact from fiction isn't easy but there is a small amount of good news: there are options that may make a difference.
-The bad news, is that even the treatments that have some potential of working (and I say potential of working very carefully) rarely live up to the claims asserted, but improvement as opposed to merely wasting your money is definitely a turn for the better.
+Trying to navigate and smooth out cellulite fact from fiction isn't easy, but there is a small amount of good news: there are options that may make a difference.
+The bad news is that even the treatments that have some potential of working (and we say potential of working with healthy skepticism) rarely live up to the claims asserted.
+However, improvement as opposed to merely wasting your money is definitely a turn for the better.
 A great way to start is to straighten out some popular myths about cellulite.

-If water could change skin structure and reduce fat I assure you no one would have cellulite, or would be overweight for that matter.
-Drinking water probably is beneficial (although there is really no research showing how much is healthy versus unhealthy) but there is no research showing water consumption will impact fat anywhere on your body, let alone the dimples on your thighs.
+Truth: If water could change skin structure and reduce fat we assure you no one would have cellulite, or would be overweight for that matter.
+Drinking water probably is beneficial (although there is no agreed-upon amount of how much is healthy versus unhealthy) but water consumption won’t impact fat anywhere on your body, let alone the dimples on your thighs.

-A healthy diet that encourages weight loss may help your entire body look better.
-However, because weight in and of itself is not a cause of cellulite, dieting won't change the skin structure of your thighs, which causes the dimpled contours to show.
+Truth: A healthy diet may help you feel better, but remember that weight in and of itself is not a cause of cellulite, dieting won't change the skin structure of your thighs, which causes the dimpled contours to show.
 For some people cellulite is made worse by the accumulation of extra fat.
 In those cases, weight reduction may decrease the total area and depth of cellulite.